-Providers who were prepared for the Electronic Health Record (EHR) Incentive Programs' meaningful use stage 1 might have a brief reprieve from implementing meaningful use stage 2 if the rules are finalized with
+Providers who were prepared for the Electronic Health Record (EHR) Incentive Programs' meaningful use stage 1 might have a brief reprieve from implementing meaningful use stage 2 if the rules are finalized with a proposed delay -- but that doesn’t mean anyone has time to stop and smell the roses.

 The Health IT Policy Committee (HITPC) has sent its stage 2 recommendations to the Office of the National Coordinator for Health IT (ONC), spelling out in a letter a proposal to give some providers more time for the second phase.
 The letter also details the committee’s suggestions for meaningful use stage 2 criteria, which are expected to be finalized by June 2012.